 Just like us humans, your pup can suffer from allergies too, and it is more common than you may think.
 Falling victim to red eyes, itchiness and even a runny nose, our pups can struggle quite a lot if they experience an allergy.
 When the allergy attacks the skin, it can cause your pooch to feel uncomfortable and irritable, resulting in vigorous itching and scratching.

 As there are many reasons your pup may be suffering, it is your job to try and discover the cause.
-You may notice that your fluffy friend flairs up after you have taken them for a nice long walk, which could indicate an allergy to something environmental; pollen, grass or other pollutants.
-Sometimes the allergy could be coming from your own home.
+You may notice that your fluffy friend flairs up after you have taken them for a nice long walk, which could indicate an allergy to something environmental; pollen, grass, or other pollutants.
+Sometimes the allergy could be coming from your own home or specific meat.
 Some dogs can react badly to your cleaning products or a perfumed air freshener.
+The three most common allergies are parasitic (fleas, mites) environmental, or from specific foods.
+Your vet can help you discover what your pup may be allergic to through parasite prevention or a hypoallergenic diet trial.

 The root of your pooch’s discomfort could be an infection, either on their skin or potentially in their ears.
 It is extremely common to find that your pup has a yeast infection within their ear canal, although there are other places on your pup’s body that can be vulnerable to this type of infection, too.